Chris Morris (American football, born 1949)

-Christopher Steven Morris (born October 7, 1949) is a former American football player.
-He played college football for Indiana and professional football in the National Football League (NFL) for the Cleveland Browns in 1972 and 1973 and the New Orleans Saints in 1975.
+Christopher Steven Morris (born October 7, 1949) is an American former professional football player who was a tackle in the National Football League (NFL).
+He played college football for Indiana Hoosiers before playing in the NFL for the Cleveland Browns in 1972 and 1973 and the New Orleans Saints in 1975.
 He appeared in 22 NFL games, one of them as a starter.
 He also played for the Memphis Southmen in the World Football League in 1974.